waterjugs/SYN-Seed-Script/README.md

 # Before Installing

+-This seed script supports the Steam and Epic Games versions of Hell Let Loose.

 -Verify that you have one of these supported monitor resolutions listed below for the script to work:
   - 1920 x 1080
   - 2560 x 1440